Updated: July 30, 2024 14 mins read Published: January 13, 2024

 With OEMs looking to grow beyond their core business, many are sizing up the profitable turf.
 Some insurers may feel threatened, but smarter ones are truly excited about joining the OEM ecosystem to harness available data or become fully embedded partners.

+Don’t just watch others drive this opportunity home.
+Add telematics to your product development roadmap!
 Intellias is a technology partner to global OEMs and Fortune 500 F&I companies.
-Contact us to learn how you can benefit from our cross-sectoral experience in building digital automotive products and software solutions for the insurance industry.
+Contact us to discuss how you can benefit from our cross-sectoral experience.

 How can we help you?